-As noted above, the current Income Tax Ordinance does not require companies operating globally to pay tax on income derived outside of St Helena.
-This needs to be changed as a first step to being able to realise revenues from foreign owned companies who wish to set up a company or an administration centre in St Helena.
+As noted above, the Income Tax Ordinance as of 2019 has not required companies operating globally to pay tax on income derived outside of St Helena.
+This shall be changed as a first step to being able to realise revenues from foreign owned companies who wish to set up a company or an administration centre in St Helena.

-• Key issue 2: Becoming a 'fair tax' jurisdiction and possible tax raising options
+Key issue 2: Becoming a 'fair tax' jurisdiction and possible tax raising options

-There are various options for how St Helena could raise revenues from Company Registry and administration work.
-This could be by deriving a % of world-wide profit as that deemed to be taxable in St Helena, or by taxing an element of turnover of a Group's company.
-See below for details.
-It will be important to determine the tax rates in a way which allows businesses an incentive to come to St Helena, but in a way that is not abusive or 'tax free' (like the 'tax havens').
+There are various options which have been considered for how St Helena could raise revenues from Company Registry and administration work.
+This policy outlines the intention to derive a % of world-wide profit as that deemed to be taxable in St Helena, and for medium and large businesses by setting a minimum tax threshold considering an element of turnover of a Group's company.
+It was important to determine the tax rates in a way which allows businesses an incentive to come to St Helena, but in a way that is not abusive or 'tax free' (like the 'tax havens').